Mosby's Canadian Nursing Drug Reference - Elsevier eBook on VitalSource, 1st Edition

 Elsevier eBook on VitalSource

 The first truly Canadian adaption of the first-name in drug references!
-Mosby's Canadian Nursing Drug Reference, 1st Edition makes it easy for you to find the latest, most vital dosing and administration information on more than 5,000 Health Canada approved drugs.
+Mosby's Canadian Nursing Drug Reference, 1st Edition makes it easy for students to find the latest, most vital dosing and administration information on more than 5,000 Health Canada approved drugs.
 This portable, full-colour handbook emphasizes patient safety throughout with special !Warnings for potentially lethal reactions and Alerts for clinical situations requiring special attention.
-Designed to help you develop clinical reasoning in practice and think critically in the classroom, this unique nursing drug reference is perfect for use at home and on the job.
+Designed to help students develop clinical reasoning in practice and promote critical thinking in nursing pharmacology education, this unique nursing drug reference is perfect for use at home and on the job.
 The companion website includes classroom-friendly documents showing how to read drug references, descriptions of drug family classifications, therapeutic uses, overarching cautions, and more!

 - More than 5,000 Health Canada approved generic and trade-name drugs are profiled, covering almost every drug you will administer in practice or in clinicals.